xebialabs/overcast/README.markdown

 {my-host-label}.provision.url - URL for overthere to connect to the created system.
 For instance: `ssh://user@{0}?os=UNIX&connectionType=SCP&privateKeyFile="${user.home}"/.ssh/id_rsa&passphrase=bigsecret`. {0} will be replaced by the IP the system got.

+{my-host-label}.provision.bootDelay - Boot delay to use after the system has been provisioned.

 {my-host-label}.provision.cmd - Command to run to provision the system.

 {my-host-label}.provision.expirationTag.cmd - Command to run to determine the expiration tag of a cached provisioning operation.
 Runs locally in the current directory.
 If an overthere URL is specified it will run the command remotely.